Mourinho making a mistake with Pogba at Man Utd - Henry

 Former France international Henry believes his compatriot has been played too deep by Mourinho this season, but backs the 24-year-old to improve significantly in 2017-18 with less pressure on his shoulders.

-"It was always going to be difficult for Paul Pogba," Henry said to Sky Sports.
+"It was always going to be difficult for Paul Pogba," Henry told Sky Sports .

 "They don't use Pogba where he should be playing - he's not a holding midfielder.
 He likes to play higher or off the left.